kkruecke/cplus-documentation/notes/auto-decltype.rst

 When should you use ``auto&&``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The cppreference.com entry `Range-based for loop <https://en.cppreference.com/w/cpp/language/range-for>`_ explains ``auto&&`` is prefered in range-based for loop in generic code, and the ``auto&&`` discussion within the article `Auto Type Deduction in Range-Based For Loops <https://blog.petrzemek.net/2016/08/17/auto-type-deduction-in-range-based-for-loops/>`_
+The cppreference.com entry `Range-based for loop <https://en.cppreference.com/w/cpp/language/range-for>`_ explains ``auto&&`` is prefered in range-based for loop in generic code, and  an example (taken from `Auto Type Deduction in Range-Based For Loops <https://blog.petrzemek.net/2016/08/17/auto-type-deduction-in-range-based-for-loops/>`_)
-gives such an example:
+is:

 .. code-block:: cpp